ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

 ## Setting Up Higher-Kinded-J

 Before we explore optics in depth, let's configure our project to use Higher-Kinded-J's annotation-driven generation.
-To follow along you will need Java 25 and if you are using Gradle, then 9.2.1 or newer.
+To follow along, you will need Java 25, and if you are using Gradle, then 9.2.1 or newer.

 ### Gradle Configuration